alberto-poncelas/alberto-poncelas.github.io/index.md

 # About me

 I am currently a researcher at ADAPT Centre.
-As I am pasionate for languages, my research interests are in Machine Translation and NLP.
-I hold a PhD in Machine Translation at Dublin City University in Ireland and a M.Sc. in Machine Learning at the University of the Basque Country.
-Previously, I have also worked as a Software and Big Data Engineer.
+As I am passionate about languages, my research interests are Machine Translation and NLP.
+I hold a PhD in Machine Translation from Dublin City University in Ireland and a M.Sc. in Machine Learning from the University of the Basque Country.
+I have also worked as a Software and Big Data Engineer.

 You can find me in: